Slynd Contraceptive Pill

 Changing from a combined pill, vaginal ring or transdermal patch

-Start taking Slynd on the day after the last active tablet of your previous pill pack.
+You can start taking Slynd on the day after the last active tablet of your previous pill pack.
 You can also start taking Slynd on the day your vaginal ring or transdermal patch is removed.

 Changing from another progestogen-only pill (POP)